-This is one of the common but effective home remedy for itchy eczema.
-Actually, this gel is derived from the leaves of the aloe vera plant and it is widely used by humans for centuries.
+This is one of the common but effective home remedies for itchy eczema.
+This gel is derived from the aloe vera plant leaves, and humans widely use it for centuries.

-This is so for its huge medicinal properties i.e. antibacterial, immune system healing, antimicrobial, wound healing.
-These properties help to cure skin disorders and eczema is one of them.
+This is so for its vast medicinal properties, i.e., antibacterial, immune system healing, antimicrobial, wound healing.
+These properties help to cure skin disorders, and eczema is one of them.

-- Apply the gel on the affected area.
+- Apply the gel to the affected area.

 - Repeat it to get the perfect result.